PintaProject/website/Content/HowTo/installing-pinta.md

 This document will show you the multiple ways to install Pinta.

-## Linux
+## Installing Pinta on Ubuntu

-### Pinta Repository
+### Install Pinta from default Ubuntu repository
+Pinta is available in default Ubuntu repository.
+You can install it using:

+* Click on Ubuntu Software Center from Launcher (left site icon panel).
+* At the top rigth input box type in: Pinta and press Enter.
+* Pinta is displayed in list bellow.
+Click on it and click the Install button.

+But Pinta from default Ubuntu repository can be an old version, so you may want to install more recent version of Pinta from Pinta maintainers PPA repository.
+See bellow.

+### Install Pinta from Pinta maintainers PPA repository using graphical user interface (for begginers)
-Pinta is available in a software repository, or PPA.
-In an Ubuntu-based Linux distribution it is very easy to add a new PPA to your software repository lists to install new software or provide system updates.
+Software in default Ubuntu repository can be out of date.
+Pinta maintainers offer newer versions in [software repository named PPA][1].
+In an Ubuntu it is very easy to add a new PPA to your software repository lists to install new software or provide system updates.

-*For more information on PPA's [click here][1].*

-After installing a repository one of the easiest ways to install almost any application is to use the Ubuntu Software Center.
-If you already have this in your repository list continue to Installing Pinta via the Ubuntu Software Center.

-Copy, one line at a time, to install the following PPA to get the latest stable release and paste them in a terminal and press ENTER:

-*Is the Ubuntu terminal something new to you?
-[Click here to learn more on how to use the Ubuntu terminal][2].*

-**Ubuntu Precise**
+* Click on Ubuntu Software Center from Launcher (left site icon panel).
+* From menu Edit click on Software Sources.
+* Click on Other Software tab.
+* From the bottom of dialog click on Add button.
+* Paste: deb http://ppa.launchpad.net/pinta-maintainers/pinta-daily/ubuntu *ubuntu_version* main
+* Note: Instead of *ubuntu_version* use: precise for Ubuntu 12.04, trusty for Ubuntu 14.04, utopic for Ubuntu 14.10 or vivid for Ubuntu 15.04.
+* Click on Close button and then in right top input box type in Pinta and from listed application click Install button at Pinta program.

+### Install Pinta from Pinta maintainers PPA repository using terminal (for advance users)

+Open terminal with CTRL+ALT+T
+Add Pinta stable PPA repository:

 `sudo add-apt-repository ppa:pinta-maintainers/pinta-stable`

-Once you've installed the above PPA, then you must update you system with their package lists.
-Run the following command:
+Note: Instead of *pinta-stable* you can add *pinta-daily* if you like to test latest and the greatest Pinta, but it may be buggy.

+Update system package lists:

 `sudo apt-get update`

-Once you have a PPA setup with Pinta on it and have updated your package list, you are now ready to install Pinta.

-### Installing Pinta via the Terminal

-After the PPA has been setup (see above), you can install Pinta.

-You can easily install Pinta from the terminal with this command:
+Install pinta:

 `sudo apt-get install pinta`

-### Installing Pinta via the Ubuntu Software Center

-Once you have the PPA's setup and your system updated with their package list, now we can install Pinta via the Ubuntu Software Center:

-* Launch the Ubuntu Software Center
-* Search for "pinta"
-* Click the 'Install' button to install Pinta.
-* Once it is installed you can now use Pinta.
-Navigate to: Menu > Graphics > Pinta (This is the default location in most menu systems.
-Your results may vary.)

 ## Using the Tarball